Firefighters Quickly Douse Downtown Bergenfield Blaze

 Firefighters extinguished a Saturday afternoon blaze before it could cause widespread damage to a Bergenfield commercial strip.

-Four alarms were sounded, given the risk, after the fire broke on the western side of South Washington Avenue south of Bedford Avenue out shortly before 2 p.m.
+Four alarms were sounded, given the risk, after the accidental fire broke out shortly before 2 p.m. on the roof of a South Washington Avenue building where work was being done, responders said.

-It damaged at least three stores but was quickly contained and declared under control about an hour later.
+It was quickly contained and declared under control about an hour later.

 No injuries were reported.